BA (Hons), PG Dip Psych, PhD

-He created the Navigator Men’s Development Programme, and won acclaim for his work on the Metropolitan Police’s ‘gender agenda’, an area of specialism that became the focus of his Doctoral Research at the University of Bath, which he completed in 2009.
-As a result of this, he was invited to be a research fellow at Ashridge Business School, where he is also now an adjunct Professor of Practice in Leadership and Management and a faculty member of the Doctorate in Organisational Change.
+He created the Navigator Men’s Development Programme and won acclaim for his work on the Metropolitan Police’s ‘gender agenda’, an area of specialism that became the focus of his doctoral research at the University of Bath, which he completed in 2009.
+As a result of this he was invited to be a research fellow at Hult Ashridge Executive Education, where he is also now an adjunct Professor of Practice in Leadership and Management and a faculty member of the doctorate in organisational change.

-James lives just outside London in Surrey, where he is an active member of his faith community and father of two teenage children.
+James lives in Surrey, where he is an active member of his faith community and father of two teenage children.
 He enjoys running and will play five-a-side football until his knees give out.
 He is also a member of a thriving local book group.
 He looks forward to his retirement activities of making model aeroplanes and flying gliders, both of which he has started early.